mp-se/fermentrack-docker/README.md

 - v0.1.0 = fermentrack release 4d8d89b from 22 Aug 2020 (testing)
 - v0.2.0 = fermentrack release 4d8d89b from 22 Aug 2020 but with additional code to disable git integration (not to break the installation)
-- v0.3.0 = todo, waiting for PR to be merged into fermentrack:master for the database location (this will make it possible to do normal git updates)
+- v0.3.0 = todo, waiting for PR to be merged into fermentrack:master for the database location (this will make it possible to do normal git updates based on main repo)

 ## Single docker-image for Fermentrack (non-offical)